sonjoonho/Imperial-College-Computing-Notes/CO339 Performance Engineering/05 - CPU Efficiency.md

 This keeps the pipeline filled even if no instructions are eligible.
 This addresses control hazards, but may have a penalty when you mis-speculate.

+This is one of the two types of speculation that a CPU performs, the other being prefetching.

 ### Instruction-Level Parallelism

 #### Superscalar Exececution